 Definitely, that is the wonder of a heat pump – heating in the winter, cooling in the summer.
-However, keep in mind that EVEN THE MOST ADVANCED heat pumps on the market are only rated to -25ᵒC, meaning once the ambient outside air temperature drops lower than this the heat pump cannot output heat at it’s rated capacity.
-So, if you live somewhere where temperatures regularly drop below -25ᵒC in the winter months, we recommend that you strongly consider a supplemental or back-up heating source for those frigid days.
+However, keep in mind that EVEN THE MOST ADVANCED heat pumps on the market are rated to operate until -30 ᵒC, while providing 100% of the rated heating capacity at temperatures as low as -20 ᵒC.
+So, if you live somewhere where temperatures regularly drop below -20 ᵒC in the winter months, we recommend that you strongly consider a supplemental or back-up heating source for those frigid days.

 How does a central heat pump work?